10 Best Herbal Teas For Cracked Heels

 hypericum perforatum tea

-Hypericum perforatum, commonly known as St. John's Wort, is often used in herbal teas for its potential skin-healing properties.
+Hypericum perforatum, commonly known as St. John's Wort, is a herbal plant often used in teas for its potential therapeutic properties.

 urtica dioica tea